Uniform stability of some large-scale parallel server networks: The queueing network model and the diffusion limit

 An additional standard assumption referred to as the \emph{complete resource pooling} condition \cite{williams-2000, Atar-05b} concerns the fluid scale equilibrium, and is stated as follows.
 The linear program (LP) given by

 has a unique solution $\xi^*=[\xi^*_{ij}]\in\RR^{\cG}_+$ satisfying

 We define $x^*\in\RR^m$, and $z^* \in\RR^{\cG}_+$ by

-The quantity $\xi^*_{ij}$ represents the fraction of servers in pool $j$ allocated to class $i$ in the fluid equilibrium, $x^*_i$ represents the total mass of class $i$ customers in the system, and $z^*_{ij}$ is the total mass of class $i$ customers in pool $j$.
+The quantity $\xi^*_{ij}$ represents the fraction of servers in pool $j$ allocated to class $i$ in the fluid equilibrium, $x^*_i$ represents the total number of class $i$ customers in the system, and $z^*_{ij}$ is the number of class $i$ customers in pool $j$.
+Note that the constraint in \eqref{ELP} is the rate balance equation for each class $i$ with allocations in each service pool $j$.
+Also, $\rho_j:=\sum_i\xi_{ij}$ can be interpreted as the traffic intensity in pool $j$, hence the condition in \eqref{ELP-id} implies that each pool is critically loaded.